HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 CALL: (720) 240-9227

 Born September 21, 1934 in Solon, Ohio.
 Bill grew up in a rural Ohio environment, attended and played football for Hiram University before moving on to graduate from “THE” Ohio State University in 1959 with a Doctorate in Veterinary Medicine.
 A loving husband and father, he is preceded in death by his parents William C. and Marie Keske and by his brother Dave; survived by his wife Janis; his three children, Cindy (Rudy), Scott (Amanda), and Corinne (Mike); his three grandchildren, Carly, Ali and Drew; step children Lindon, Jane (Bart) and Ted (Cecile) and step grandchildren Alex and Mattie.
 A memorial reception and celebration of Bill’s life will be held at the Keske residence and garden, 807 Ninth Street, Golden, Colorado in June of 2020.
 Donations may be made to the Rocky Mountain Land Library at https:// landlibrary.wordpress.com/ the non-profit organization restoring the historic Buffalo Peaks Ranch near Fairplay, Colorado where Bill ran his own cattle and spent many fond days or to the Collier Lutheran Hospice 3210 Lutheran Way, Wheatridge, CO 80033 or sclhealth.org/locations/lutheran-medical-center-foundation/donate/

-To send flowers to the family of William Keske, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of William Keske, please visit Tribute Store